Vualto/vuplay-jwplayer/README.md

 ## Description

-#### TODO: Change the below to the JW Studio DRM docs - https://jwplayer.atlassian.net/browse/CP-27
-This repository will demonstrate how to use [Studio DRM](https://jw-studio-drm-docs) with [JW Player](https://jwplayer.com).
+This repository will demonstrate how to use [Studio DRM](https://developer.jwplayer.com/jwplayer/docs/studio-drm-standalone-getting-started) with [JW Player](https://jwplayer.com).
 If you have any questions please contact <support@jwplayer.com>

 This repository is currently targeted at [version 8.24.3](https://releases.jwplayer.com/jw-player/#v8.24.3) of JW Player